halfer/TemplateSystem/README.md

 Code inside a component instance can easily access the current controller, via `$this->getController()`.

 Code inside a component partial is rendered in the context of the controller, so `$this` will work fine.
-Access to the component instance itslef can be obtained using `$this->getComponentInstance()`.
+Access to the component instance itself can be obtained using `$this->getComponentInstance()`.

 Advanced usage
 --------------